-Jen Broderick, Deputy Director
+Jen Broderick, LCSW, Acting Executive Director

-Helping families experiencing homelessness and housing instability has been a passion since high school.
+Jen has been a member of the Bridges’ team since 2013.
+Helping families experiencing homelessness and housing instability has been a passion for Jen since high school.
 Before coming to Bridges to Housing Stability, Jen was the Executive Director of Family Promise of Albuquerque, a transitional shelter for families, focused on rehousing households within 90 days.
 She strongly believes that homelessness should be rare, brief, and non-recurring; and focuses on incorporating these goals within the framework of Bridges’ programs.

 Jen is a Licensed Certified Social Worker, with a Masters in Social Work from the University of Maryland with a concentration in Non-profit management and Community Organizing.
 She is a member of Leadership Howard County, and a Leadership Essentials Executive Education Program of Loyola University Sellinger School of Business graduate.
-Jen is also a member of the Board of Directors of SAFE Food Pantry, and the Vice-President of Education for Columbia Toastmasters.
+Jen is also a member of the Board of Directors of SAFE Food Pantry, and the Past-President of Columbia Toastmasters.